flatironinstitute/nemos/docs/quickstart.md

 ### **Population GLM**

 You can set up a population GLM by instantiating a `PopulationGLM`.
+The API for the `PopulationGLM` is the same as for the single-neuron `GLM`; the only difference you'll notice is that some of the methods' inputs and outputs have an additional dimension for the different neurons.

 ```python